 The story of Thirsk goes back 1500 years

-1086 Domesday Book lists two manors in Tresche with total value of 30 shillings.
+1086 Mentioned in Doomsday Book as two manors in Tresche with total value of 30 shillings.
+(12 houses; 60 inhabitants)

 1145 Market privileges confirmed, held weekly on Mondays to present day.